Justshunjian/eblog/readme.md

-this project is based on php laravel framework
+this project is based on php laravel(5.4.23,ps: execute cmd php artisan -version) framework

 ## About eblog
 eblog contains fontend and backend